 Crowdfunding platforms pool money from multiple investors to fund individual real estate deals or diversified portfolios.
 Each investor holds a proportional stake in the deal and receives a share of the returns, typically through interest payments or equity distributions.

-One distinction worth understanding: accredited investors (those with income above $200,000 annually or a net worth above $1 million, excluding primary residence) have access to a wider range of deals.
-Non-accredited investors are limited to platforms and products specifically designed for retail participation.
+A key distinction: accredited investors (those with income above $200,000 annually or a net worth above $1 million, excluding primary residence) have access to a wider range of deals.
+Non-accredited investors are limited to platforms and products designed for retail participation.
 Most of the platforms listed above serve both groups.

 Best for: Hands-off beginners who want to invest in specific deals or property types without managing anything directly.